tholden/tholden.github.io/index.md

 [Co-author: Francois Gourio](https://sites.google.com/site/fgourio/home){: .btn .btn--primary} [Co-author: Matthew Rognlie](https://sites.northwestern.edu/rognlie/){: .btn .btn--primary}

 [Slides](/assets/files/CapitalHeterogeneitySlides.pdf){: .btn .btn--danger}

-### Exact inflation targeting with inflation swaps
-***Latest working paper, 2023***
-> Central banks can remove all uncertainty from future inflation by simultaneously intervening in two different inflation swap markets, leaving nominal rates to float freely.
-The first swap type returns gross inflation minus the contract rate.
-The second, returns gross inflation times gross inflation minus the contract rate.
-If the central bank sets both contract rates equal to the inflation target, then a Jensen’s inequality argument implies that inflation is at target with probability one.
-The central bank is able to fix two prices simultaneously as fixing just one would produce indeterminacy.
-Fixing both pins down inflation without invoking any dubious terminal conditions on inflation.
-With a time-varying target, this enables the central bank to robustly implement near-optimal policy.

-[Extended abstract PDF](/assets/files/ExactInflationTargetingWithInflationSwaps.pdf){: .btn .btn--danger} [Slides](/assets/files/ExactInflationTargetingWithInflationSwapsSlides.pdf){: .btn .btn--danger}

 ### Business cycles in space
 ***Latest working paper, 2020***